anupkrbid/django101/README.md

 <QuerySet [<MODEL_NAME:...>, ...]> # returns all values

 >>> <MODEL_NAME>.objects.get(<UNIQUE_FIELD_NAME>="<FIELD_VALUE>")
 <<MODEL_NAME>:...> # always returns single value, only use this on fields that will return single value or else it will throw error.
-The condition should only match a singe item in the table
+The condition should only match a singel item in the table

+>>> from django.shortcuts import get_object_or_404
+>>> get_object_or_404(User, pk=user_id) # always returns single value, only use this on fields that will return single value or else it will throw error.
+The will check using the primary key and if it cant find the data will reurn the 404.html error page from the root template folder

 >>> <MODEL_NAME>.objects.filter(<GENERIC_FIELD_NAME>="<FIELD_VALUE>")
 <QuerySet [<<MODEL_NAME>:...>, ...]> # returns multiple values, use this on fields that can return multiple values